Die Schnellboot-Seite

 S 25 Oblt.z.S.
 Wilcke

-On 06. and 10.06.1941 the boats laid mines, on which the British freighters "Gasfire" (3001 BRT) and "Kenneth Hawksfield" (1546 BRT) sank on 21.06.1941.
-Due to bad weather the next sortie was not possible earlier than during the night 16./17.06.1941 with boats "S 202, "S 24", and "S 25".
-They laid mines at buoy 57 on which the British freight steamer "Hull Trader" (717 BRT) sank on 23.06.1941.
+On May 6th and 10th 1941 the boats laid mines, on which the British freighters "Gasfire" (3001 BRT) and "Kenneth Hawksfield" (1546 BRT) sank on June 21st 1941.
+Due to bad weather the next sortie was not possible earlier than during the night June 16th/17th 1941 with boats "S 202, "S 24", and "S 25".
+They laid mines at buoy 57 on which the British freight steamer "Hull Trader" (717 BRT) sank on June 23rd 1941.
 On their way back they stopped two Netherlands air force officers, who tried to escape to England with their canoe.

-Bad weather permitted the next operation not earlier than on 19.06.1941.
+Bad weather permitted the next operation not earlier than on June 19th 1941.
 "S 22" and "S 20" laid mines on the convoy route and were involved in a gun fight with three MGBs.

-On 24.06.1941 the 4.
+On June 24th 1941 the 4.
 SFltl transferred to Cherbourg.
-The operations on 25. and on 28.06.1941 were without results.
+The operations on Jue 25th and 28th 1941 were without results.

-On 06.07.1941 "S 107" was commissioned by Oblt.z.S.
-Wilcke, on 11.07.
-"S 49" (Lt.z.S.
-Max Günther) and on 25.07.
-"S 50" (Lt.z.S.
-Karcher) were commissioned after Oblt.z.S. von Mirbach already on 20.06.1941 had commissioned "S 48" and had conducted the first operation with her in the night to 06.07.1941.
+On July 6th 1941 "S 107" was commissioned by Oblt.z.S.
+Wilcke, on July 11th "S 49" (Lt.z.S.
+Max Günther) and on July 25th "S 50" (Lt.z.S.
+Karcher) were commissioned after Oblt.z.S. von Mirbach already on June 20th 1941 had commissioned "S 48" and had conducted the first operation with her in the night to July 6th 1941.

-On 26.07. the new "S 49" (Oblt.z.S.
+On July 26th the new "S 49" (Oblt.z.S.
 Karcher) arrived at Boulogne together with two R-boats.
 She stayed there since the 4.
-SFllt was to transfer to Boulogne end of july.
+SFllt was to transfer to Boulogne end of July.

-On 29.07.1941 the flotilla transferred back to Boulogne.
+On July 29th 1941 the flotilla transferred back to Boulogne.
 From there short sorties were conducted into the pass of the Channel with support of Funkmeßstelle Wimereux (radar site).

-On 07.08.41"S 49", "S 19", "S 48" and "S 20" left harbour to attack a convoy of five freighters, some escorts and two destroyers reported south of Folkestone.
+On August 7th 1941"S 49", "S 19", "S 48" and "S 20" left harbour to attack a convoy of five freighters, some escorts and two destroyers reported south of Folkestone.
 All fired torpedoes went wrong, only "S 48" (Oblt.z.S. von Mirbach) thought to have sinked a freighter of 4000 BRT which could not be confirmed.

 "S 19" was dismissed and marched to Kiel.
 On her march she was attacked by a fighter with airweapons, one sailor was wounded.
 The aircraft was shot down and fell burning into the sea.

-A further new construction for the flotilla was "S 51", commissioned on 08.08.1941.
+A further new construction for the flotilla was "S 51", commissioned on August 8th 1941.

-On 09.08. boats "S 107" and "S 50" transitted from Rotterdam to Boulogne.
+On August 9th boats "S 107" and "S 50" transitted from Rotterdam to Boulogne.
 "S 107" had a rudder malfunction and was towed in to Calais by picket "V 1512" where she was docked.

-On 10.08. l "S 49", "S 20" aund "S 48" left Boulogne for an attack against a reported convoy off Dover.
+On August 190th 1941 "S 49", "S 20" aund "S 48" left Boulogne for an attack against a reported convoy off Dover.
 Although the visibility was poor they could find the convoy because of position-reports by a Freya-Funkmeßgerät.
 "S 49" torpedoed the British Freighter "Sir Rusell" (1548 BRT).
 The ship broke apart.
 Reloading was not possible because the torpedoes jammed.
 "S 20" fired on a freighter of 4000 BRT and heard a detonation.
 A destroyer of Hunt-class and other escorts repelled the boats, which singly returned to Boulogne in the early morning hours.
 They had more than once been tracked by British radarstations.

-After transit of the flotilla to Rotterdam onm 17.08.1941 "S 49", "S 20", "S 48" and "S 51" operated on 19.08. against a convoy off Orfordness.
+After transit of the flotilla to Rotterdam on August 17th 1941 "S 49", "S 20", "S 48" and "S 51" operated on 19.08. against a convoy off Orfordness.
 "S 48" sank the Polish freighter "Czestochowa" (1971 BRT) and torpedoed the believed tanker of 5000 BRT, the British freighter "Dalewood" (2774 BRT) which could be towed in.
 "S 20" missed a British destroyer with two torpedoes.

-On 22.08.1941 "S 20" was ordered to transit to Kiel where she was handed over to the 6.
+On August 22nd 1941 "S 20" was ordered to transit to Kiel where she was handed over to the 6.
 SFltl as a training-vessel.

-The next actions on 01./ 02.09. with "S 48", "S 49", "S 50", "S 51" and"S 107" and on 03./04.09 with the same boats plus "S 52" (Oblt.z.S.
-Karl Müller") werewithout results.
+The next actions on September 1st and 2nd with "S 48", "S 49", "S 50", "S 51" and"S 107" and on Septzember 3trd an 4th with the same boats plus "S 52" (Oblt.z.S.
+Karl Müller") were without results.

-On 07.09.1941 the boats "S 48", "S 49", "S 50", "S 51", and "S 109" had a chance to shoot.
+On September 9th 1941 the boats "S 48", "S 49", "S 50", "S 51", and "S 109" had a chance to shoot.
 They believed to have sunk five freighters with a total of 13.500 BRT, but only the British freighter "Duncarron" (478 BRT) and the Norwegian freighter "Eikhaug" (1436 BRT) sank.

-During the night 07./08.09.1941 the flotilla believed to have sunk four merchant ships with a total of 25000 BRT, the real success was much lower, "S 50" torpedoed the British steamer "Tetela", "S 51" sank the British steamer "Teddington" (4762 BRT).
+During the night Septemer 17th/18th 1941 the flotilla believed to have sunk four merchant ships with a total of 25000 BRT, the real success was much lower, "S 50" torpedoed the British steamer "Tetela", "S 51" sank the British steamer "Teddington" (4762 BRT).

-There followed two resultless sorties during the nights 26./27.09.1941 and 29./30.09.1941.
+There followed two resultless sorties during the nights September 26th/27th 1941 and 29th/30th.
 On the march back a bomb fell so close to "S 50", that the engine foundations were torn apart.

-A sortie on 02.10.1941 was without result.
-On 03.10.1941 the RAF attacked the harbour of Rotterdam.
+A sortie on October 2nd 1941 was without result.
+On October 3rd 1941 the RAF attacked the harbour of Rotterdam.
 "S 107" was damaged severely and was out of order for eight weeks, "S 51" and "S 52" got away with light damages from debris.
 The next sortie took place with the newly commissioned "S 109" (Lt.z.S.
-Bosse), "S 49", and "S 52" on 12.10.1941.
+Bosse), "S 49", and "S 52" on October 12th 1941.
 Again a destroyer was sighted, which instantaniously took the boats under fire.

 Upon the end of the operations of the 1., 2., and 3.
 SFltl in the Baltic Sea all boats were "ready for the ship yard", i.e. they were not ordered back to the western front.
 The 1.
 SFltl was to transfer to the Black Sea after the time in the ship yard, the 3.
 SFltl to the Mediterranean Sea.

 The 2.
 SFltl (Kptlt.
 Feldt) transferred back from Kiel to Gruppe West at the end of the shipyard repairs on 01.10.1941 in two groups with a total of six boats.
 The boats "S 42", "S 44", "S 45", and "S 46" were to join the newly formed 8.
 SFltl after a total overhaul.
-On 09.10.1941 the 2.
+On October 9th 1941 the 2.
 SFltl was laying in Rotterdam with the following structure:

 2. SFltl Kptlt.
 Feldt